 It was my first time at this monthly event but it won’t be the last.
 What an intimate and insightful evening!

 *I must give a special mention to what was the most sumptuous red velvet cake I have ever eaten.
-The slice was so huge it couldn’t be devoured in one go and so was savoured throughout the talk (most unusual for me!)
+The slice was so huge it couldn’t be devoured in one go and so was savoured throughout the talk.
 And the quality was more than equal to the quantity.
 Hats off to the baker, what a magnificent feast of a cake!